mixoploidy8031/idlemon/README.md

 ---

 ## Troubleshooting
-- **Missing GIFs:** Ensure GIF files exist in both normal/shiny directories
+- **Missing GIFs:** Ensure GIF files exist in the correct generation's normal/shiny directories
 - **Animation Issues:** Verify GIF files are properly formatted
 - **Sound Problems:** Check that sound files exist in the assets/sounds directory
 - **Background Image:** Ensure the specified path exists and is accessible